Brian Murphy (footballer, born 1983): Swansea City

-Brian Flynn signed him for Swansea City on a free transfer two months later, and he made 13 appearances for the club during the 2003–04 season.
+Brian Flynn signed him for Swansea City on a free transfer two months later, and he made 26 appearances for the club during the 2003–04 season.
 He was kept out of the first team in the following two seasons by the form of Frenchman Willy Gueret.

 Bohemian

-Murphy was one of the first players signed by Bohemian manager Sean Connor.
+Murphy was one of the first players signed by Bohemians manager Sean Connor.
 He made an instant impression in pre-season friendlies, giving him the edge over on-loan Aston Villa goalkeeper Lee Boyle.
 Murphy kept 19 clean sheets in his 29 league games during the 2007 season to help "Bohs" to the best defensive record in the league.

 Murphy ended rumors linking him to Bristol City by signing an improved contract at Bohemians in November 2007.

 On 11 January 2008, he was voted "Goalkeeper of the Year" for the 2007 season by the Soccer Writers Association of Ireland.

 Murphy was voted (by the supporters) Eircom League of Ireland Premier Division Player of the Season for 2008 receiving 54% of the votes on eircomloi.ie, the league's official website after keeping 20 clean sheets in 33 league games.
 He added a FAI Cup winners medal to his League winning one when saving two penalties in a penalty shoot-out win over Derry City on 23 November.
 And the honours kept coming for Murphy as he was announced as the SWAI Player of the Month for November.

 On 4 December 2008, he regained the "Goalkeeper of the Year" award as voted by the Soccer Writers Association of Ireland and his performances were further recognised on 8 February 2009 when he became the first goalkeeper to be awarded League of Ireland Player of the Year for the 2008 season.

 Murphy continued his outstanding form through the start of the 2009 season and excelled in Bohemians UEFA Champions League qualifying tie against Red Bull Salzburg, saving a penalty from Austrian international Marc Janko at the Red Bull Arena.
 However Murphy and "Bohs" would depart that competition, losing 2–1 on aggregate.

 Back in domestic action on 17 August 2009, Murphy scored and saved twice in a penalty shoot-out against Dundalk in the fourth round of the FAI Cup to help Bohemians through to the next round.
 He then added to his collection of medals in September as "Bohs" beat Waterford United in the final of the League of Ireland Cup.
 And he wasn't done yet as a great run of form towards the end of the season helped Murphy and Bohs to their second League of Ireland Premier Division title in a row, winning by 4 points from closest rivals Shamrock Rovers.

 The game against Bray Wanderers on 6 November 2009 would be Murphy's 97th and last league appearance for Bohemians before his move to Ipswich Town.
-In those 97 games, Murphy kept an outstanding 63 clean sheets.
+In those 97 league games, Murphy kept an outstanding 63 clean sheets.